Bolton House, Ampleforth College

 Bolton House is a 1920’s building within the Ampleforth College estate that needed complete refurbishment.
 Designed by Giles Gilbert Scott, the building is of significant historical interest and is within the North Yorkshire Moors National Park.

-The complex refurbishment ran through three phases, allowing the building to be used as a temporary decanting location for students and the Monks whilst others building are being refurbished.
-When completed it will provide new state of the art boarding accommodation to allow expansion of student numbers.
+The complex refurbishment ran through three phases, allowing the building to be used as a temporary decanting location for students and the Monks whilst other buildings were being refurbished.
+The new facility is set to provide new state of the art boarding accommodation to allow expansion of student numbers.

 Solutions for Historic Buildings